 John M. O’Brien, Ph.D.

-I am a Ph.D.-level trained Counseling Psychologist who has been counseling individuals and teaching students since 1996.
-However, my interest in the application of psychological principles to everyday life began many years prior to that.
+I am a Ph.D.-level trained Counseling Psychologist who has spent the last 30 years working with individuals and organizations that want to create low stress workplaces that ignite employee engagement, increase productivity, and strengthen profitability.
+However, my interest in the application of psychological principles to everyday life and to business began many years prior to that.

-My exploration of psychology started in high school and I pursued this as a major at Boston College.
+My exploration of psychology started in high school, and I pursued this as a major at Boston College.
 However, I had little interest in business when I was in my undergraduate training.
 I could not see a practical application for these skills in my own future profession.
 Why should I learn about business?
 This was true as I continued my psychology training at Tufts University and then Michigan State University.
-I was more focused on developing skills to provide effective clinical interventions to my clients.
+I was more focused on developing stress management and distress tolerance in my clients.

 However, when I opened a small group private practice with other owners in 1998, I was suddenly thrown into the role of a business owner.
-I had to quickly develop abilities in understanding finances and other aspects of managing a practice.
+I quickly developed abilities to understand finances and other aspects of managing a practice.
 Fortunately, I had trusted colleagues with whom to learn the skills needed to run a successful business.
-Twenty-two years later, we continue to provide high quality services to the greater Portland community.
+Twenty-five years later, we continue to provide high quality services to the greater Portland community.

 I will never forget the parting words of the director of my internship training at the Dallas VA Medical Center as she wished us the very best at our graduation.
 “Now the learning process truly begins for you.”
 At the time, I was surprised and confused.
 “Is it really beginning?”
 However, after a few years in the field, I realized that she was right.
 She still is.